 Under AA2, the Kilarc Development would be decommissioned as described in the Proposed Action.
-The effects on current land use at the Kilarc Development as a result of implementing AA2, in comparison to the No-Action Alternative, include an adverse effect on consistency with land use and land management plans, policies and regulations within the Old Cow Creek watershed that are identical to those described for the Proposed Action.
-The Kilarc forebay would no longer be available as a source of water for fire suppression.
-AA2 would not provide any measures in addition to those discussed as part of the Proposed Action.
+The effects on current land use at the Kilarc Development as a result of implementing AA2, in comparison to the No-Action Alternative, include adverse effects on land use identical to those described for the Proposed Action.
+The AA2 would not provide any measures in addition to those discussed as part of the Proposed Action.